THUHoloLab/feature-domain-phase-retrieval/ReadMe.md

 # FAIRY: Feature-domain optimization with Arbitrary constrains for Intensity-based wavefront RecoverY
 <br>
 This is the MATLAB code for implementation of FAIRY, an optimization framework for intensity-based wavefront recovery.

+FAIRY is a wavefront retrieval engine that recovers for a broad class of wavefront through unique **non-convex**, high-dimensional, **feature-domain** optimization with arbitrary constrains. <br>

+Optimizations of the non-convex loss function are regarded as supervised-learning, solved by complex-backpropagation.
 <br>

 ## Contents
-This repository contains the implementation of FAIRY for two wavefront tasks which are **(1) Computational holography** <br>
+This repository contains the implementation of FAIRY for two wavefront tasks which are <br>
+**(1) Computational holography** <br>
 **(2) Feature-domain Fourier ptychography** <br>
 <br>
 <br>

+## How does it works?